 Director and Final Judge

 Lorian Hemingway is the author of three critically acclaimed books: Walking Into The River, Walk On Water and A World Turned Over.
 She was nominated for the Mississippi Arts and Letters Award for Fiction for her novel Walking Into The River.
 Her nature essays have been widely anthologized in Uncommon Waters, A Different Angle, Headwaters, The Gift of Trout, and Randy Wayne White’s Ultimate Tarpon Book, among others.
-Her work has also appeared in GQ, The New York Times Magazine, Esquire, Westchester Magazine, The Seattle Post-Intelligencer, Scholia Satyrica, The Waterfront Review, and numerous others.
+Her work has also appeared in GQ, The New York Times Magazine, Esquire, Rolling Stone, Westchester Magazine, The Seattle Post-Intelligencer, The Seattle Times, Scholia Satyrica, The Key West Citizen, The Waterfront Review, Cutthroat…a Journal of the Arts, and numerous others.
 She is the only woman to have received The Conch Republic Prize for Literature — other recipients include Russell Banks, John Updike, James Dickey and Harry Crews — for her dedication to encouraging the work of new writers of fiction.

 Dr. Rob Merritt